Guide to Mental Health Benefits

 - prior approval requirements are met

-- fees charged are as approved on the Prior Approval Form found on Express Scripts Canada website
+- fees charged are as approved on the Prior Approval Form available on the Express Scripts Canada NIHB provider and client website

 - a fully completed and signed Prior Approval Form has been submitted to Express Scripts Canada

 There will be no reimbursement for missed appointments and payment may be withheld if attendance cannot be confirmed.

 Providers are encouraged to make regular submissions for claims rather than waiting for the end.
 Claim forms submitted more than 1 year from the service provision date will not be accepted and cannot be processed for payment.

 Fees are inclusive of all associated administrative work.
 There is no separate reimbursement for the writing of any reports associated with the client file.